micaelmz/medium-bloggy/README.md

   - **Log In to Account:** For existing users, I have more authentication and authorization incorporated to check that the hashed passwords and username match the database.
   - **Log Out of Account:** Users can easily log out of their account by clicking the logout button.
-  - **View All Posts:** On the *home* page, all blog posts are initially displayed, based on date of submission.
+  - **View All Posts:** On the *index* page, all blog posts are initially displayed, based on date of submission.
-  - **Search Posts:** The user can search for a relevant blog post, searched by Title.
+  - **Search Posts:** The user can search for a relevant blog post, searched by Title or Subtitle.
   - **CRUD Posts:** A registered user can create, read, update and delete their blog posts.
-  - **Administrator Superuser:** With ability to delete and blog post from database.
+  - **CRD Comments:** A registered user can create, read, and delete comments made on any post.

 <br/>